tensorflow/serving/tensorflow_serving/g3doc/serving_advanced.md

   * `SourceAdapterCreator` that creates the `SourceAdapter`, which adapts `StoragePath` (the path where a model version is discovered) to model `Loader` (loads the model version from storage path and provides state transition interfaces to the `Manager`).
-In this case, `CreateSourceAdapter` creates `SessionBundleSourceAdapter`, which we will explain later.
+If not specified, a `SessionBundleSourceAdapter` will be created, which we will explain later.
-  * `ServableStateMonitorCreator` that creates `ServableStateMonitor`, which keeps track for `Servable` (model version) state transition and provides a query interface to the user.
-In this case, `CreateServableStateMonitor` creates the base `ServableStateMonitor`, which keeps track of servable states in memory.
-You can extend it to add state tracking capabilities (e.g. persists state change to disk, remote server, etc.)
-  * `CustomModelConfigLoader` that instantiates and connects the necessary custom sources and source adapters to the manager based on a passed in config (any).

 `SessionBundle` is a key component of TensorFlow Serving.
 It represents a TensorFlow model loaded from a given path and provides the same `Session::Run`